pallavi-allada/EIP/README.md

 print(score)
 [0.019158340132655577, 0.9944]

-Reduction of kernels in 2nd block helped reduce the number of parameters.
-No other changes have been done.
+Reduction of kernels in 2nd block from 32 to 16 helped reduce the number of parameters.
+Removed biases at each Conv layer and BatchNorm and Dropouts at last layer.